Skip to main content

 Scope and Contents

-This collection consists of portfolios containing curricula vitae, evaluations, academic articles, presentations, conference materials, correspondence, newspaper clippings, memoranda, and audio/visual multimedia including wave and MP3 audio files and DVD and DVCam cassettes documenting professional activities of Angela Gilliam from 1980 to 2001.
+This collection consists of portfolios containing curricula vitae, evaluations, academic articles, presentations, conference materials, correspondence, newspaper clippings, memoranda, and documenting professional activities of Angela Gilliam from 1973 to 2006.
 Some items are in Portuguese and noted at the appropriate level.
-Much of the collection documents her time as faculty at The Evergreen State College (TESC) although portions of the audio material precedes her career at TESC.
+Much of the collection documents her time as faculty at The Evergreen State College (TESC).

 Dates